jackfirth/point-free/README.md

 point-free
 ==========

 Collection of forms and higher order functions that assist function composition and definition of functions in a point-free style.
-Point-free functions are functions that don't name your arguments, they're created purely by composing other functions.
+Point-free functions are functions that don't name their arguments, they're created purely by composing other functions.
 For example:

     (define number->symbol (compose symbol->string number->string))